General Terms and Conditions of Reimbursement - Refund operation of the imagine R package

 ARTICLE 8: PERSONAL DATA

-The data for the creation of the Ile-de-France Mobilités account are collected before the package is sold.
+The data for the creation of the Ile-de-France Mobilités account is collected prior to the sale of the imagine R junior package.
 Refer to the General Terms and Conditions of Use of the Île-De-France Mobilités Customer Account: www.iledefrance-mobilites.fr/donnees-personnelles.

 ARTICLE 9: MEDIATION